chroma-x/php-json-http-client/README.md

 ## Exception handling

 PHP JSON HTTP Client provides different exceptions – also provided by the PHP Common Exceptions project – for proper handling.
-You can find more information about [PHP Common Exceptions at Github](https://github.com/markenwerk/php-common-exceptions).
+You can find more information about [PHP Common Exceptions at Github](https://github.com/chroma-x/php-common-exceptions).

 ### Exceptions to be expected

 In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
 The following exceptions could get thrown while using PHP Basic HTTP Client.

-- `Markenwerk\CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
+- `ChromaX\CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
-- `Markenwerk\CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
+- `ChromaX\CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
-- `Markenwerk\BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
+- `ChromaX\BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
-- `Markenwerk\BasicHttpClient\Exception\HttpRequestException` on performing a request
+- `ChromaX\BasicHttpClient\Exception\HttpRequestException` on performing a request
-- `Markenwerk\CommonException\NetworkException\ConnectionTimeoutException` on performing a request
+- `ChromaX\CommonException\NetworkException\ConnectionTimeoutException` on performing a request
-- `Markenwerk\CommonException\NetworkException\CurlException` on performing a request
+- `ChromaX\CommonException\NetworkException\CurlException` on performing a request
-- `Markenwerk\BasicHttpClient\Exception\HttpResponseException` if parsing the JSON response body fails
+- `ChromaX\BasicHttpClient\Exception\HttpResponseException` if parsing the JSON response body fails

 ---

 ## Contribution

 Contributing to our projects is always very appreciated.
-**But: please follow the contribution guidelines written down in the [CONTRIBUTING.md](https://github.com/markenwerk/php-json-http-client/blob/master/CONTRIBUTING.md) document.**
+**But: please follow the contribution guidelines written down in the [CONTRIBUTING.md](https://github.com/chroma-x/php-json-http-client/blob/master/CONTRIBUTING.md) document.**

 ## License